-Cuisinart revives its European conquest with an ambitious “product” strategy
+Cuisinart returns to Europe with an ambitious product strategy

-With a new team dedicated to international markets and nearly 70 products currently being launched, Cuisinart is completely rethinking its approach to establish itself as a key player in Europe’s small appliance market.
+With a new team dedicated to international markets and nearly 70 products currently rolling out, Cuisinart is redefining its approach to establish itself as a key player in Europe’s small appliance market.

 Cuisinart is shifting gears.
-Long seen as a brand designed for the United States, the iconic small appliance company is now launching a major push to win back Europe.
+Long seen as a brand rooted in the United States, the iconic small appliance company is now mounting an ambitious expansion to win back Europe.
 A new team has been set up in London, led by industry specialist Chris Stevens, supported by revamped marketing and regional sales covering the entire continent.

-The initial observation is simple: “What works in the United States is not necessarily suited to European tastes, whether in terms of design or usage,” says Mohamed Moqaddem, who now heads the brand’s operations in France.
-Gone are oversized American-style buttons: the focus is now on ergonomics, compactness, and aesthetics.
+The starting point is clear: “What works in the United States is not necessarily suited to European tastes, whether in terms of design or usage,” says Mohamed Moqaddem, who now heads the brand’s operations in France.
+Oversized American-style buttons are gone: the focus is now on ergonomics, compactness, and aesthetics.
 The result?
-Nearly 70 new references under development or already available across all segments—breakfast, cooking, refrigeration, food prep, outdoor—along with a long-term innovation program.
+Nearly 70 new products under development or already available across all segments — breakfast, cooking, refrigeration, food prep, outdoor — along with a long-term innovation program.

-Asked about the reception of this new range, Mohamed Moqaddem expressed great enthusiasm, highlighting the positive feedback from retail partners.
+Asked about the reception of this new range, Mohamed Moqaddem expressed strong confidence, highlighting enthusiastic feedback from retail partners.
 “Retailers will now be able to rely on innovative and distinctive products with strong potential, backed by a brand with an established reputation.
 They will also benefit from our new pricing strategy aimed at democratizing the brand.”
-Price reductions are made possible by a fresh design approach without compromising performance.
+Lower prices are made possible by a new design approach that avoids compromising performance.

-In France, the strategy focuses on selective distribution: presence on Amazon (managed directly), but with priority given to physical retailers (specialist stores and GSS chains).
-Boulanger, Fnac Darty, Pro&Cie and other specialist circuits are targeted, with close monitoring of price consistency.
+In France, the strategy emphasizes selective distribution: presence on Amazon (managed directly), but with priority given to physical retailers (specialist stores and large chains).
+Boulanger, Fnac Darty, Pro&Cie and other specialist channels are targeted, closely monitoring price alignment.
 “There’s no question of flooding the market in the first year: we want to build a healthy distribution network, without cannibalization,” stresses Cuisinart.

-In frozen preparation, the brand has strengthened its offering with new products such as the “Freeze Wand” (a fun, practical device to endlessly vary textures), and the spectacular “Frost Fusion 6-in-1” machine dedicated to making homemade granitas and ice creams.
+In frozen preparation, the brand has expanded its offering with products such as the “Freeze Wand” (a fun, practical device to endlessly vary textures), and the spectacular “Frost Fusion 6-in-1” machine dedicated to making homemade granitas and ice creams.

-Cuisinart is capitalizing on its heritage—it was founded in 1971 with the ambition of bringing professional-quality food processors into the home—while modernizing its positioning.
+Cuisinart is capitalizing on its heritage — it was founded in 1971 with the ambition of bringing professional-quality food processors into the home — while modernizing its positioning.
 An Outdoor range is also planned for 2026, underscoring its long-term vision.
-With new pricing to reach a broader audience and communication heavily supported by social media, Cuisinart aims to attract both nostalgic fans and new users.
-France and Europe are sure to hear much more about this renaissance.
+With new pricing to reach a broader audience and communication heavily driven by social media, Cuisinart aims to attract both nostalgic fans and new users.
+France and Europe will be hearing much more about this renaissance.

 Cuisinart – a Conair Group brand

-Founded in 1959 as a small business specializing in hair care appliances, Conair has since grown into one of America’s leading brand houses.
+Founded in 1959 as a small hair care appliance company, Conair has since grown into one of America’s leading brand houses.
 Its ambition: to inspire everyday life with innovative, high-quality products designed to meet consumer needs with style and efficiency.

-Headquartered in Stamford, Connecticut, with global operations, the company is now a world leader in the design, manufacture and distribution of small kitchen appliances, culinary tools, personal care products, hair accessories and travel goods.
+Based in Stamford, Connecticut, and operating worldwide, the company is now a global leader in the design, manufacture, and distribution of small kitchen appliances, culinary tools, personal care products, hair accessories, and travel goods.
 Today, its products are sold in more than 120 countries under a portfolio of brands including Conair, BabylissPro, ConairProPet, Cuisinart, Skin by Conair, Scünci, and Waring Commercial.
 With 27 offices worldwide, Babyliss and Cuisinart are now fully managed from Europe.

 A French touch